-Toby Morrison, assistant manager at our Crouch End shop, is leaving us.
-We’re sad to see him go but delighted that he’s got a new job working in disability rights.
+Toby Morrison, ex-assistant manager at our Crouch End shop, has a new job working in disability rights.
 He came for Conductive Education sessions at CPotential (or the Hornsey Centre as it was called then) when he was a little boy.
 He’s now 26.

 He graduated from Coventry University in 2016 with a degree in Applied Community and Social Studies, and started working in the shop in August 2016.
 Outside work, Toby plays trumpet with an avant-garde jazz band, sings with a community choir and enjoys life with his fiancée, Sophie, and wider social circle.